NetCordDev/NetCord/Documentation/guides/http-events/introduction.md

 It will generate a URL that you can use to receive events from Discord.
 For example, if the URL is `https://random-subdomain.ngrok-free.app`:

-- For **HTTP Interactions** with pattern `/interactions`, the endpoint URL will be `https://random-subdomain.ngrok-free.app/interactions`.
+- With pattern `/interactions`, the endpoint URL will be `https://random-subdomain.ngrok-free.app/interactions`.
-- For **Webhook Events** with pattern `/webhooks`, the endpoint URL will be `https://random-subdomain.ngrok-free.app/webhooks`.
+- With pattern `/webhooks`, the endpoint URL will be `https://random-subdomain.ngrok-free.app/webhooks`.

-## Extending Your Bot
+## Next Steps

-Now, as you have your bot up and running, you can start adding more features to it.
+Now that your application is set up to receive Discord events, you can expand its features or deploy it to cloud environments:

+- **[AWS Lambda Deployment](aws-lambda.md):** Deploy your application to AWS Lambda for a serverless architecture.
+- **[Azure Functions Deployment](azure-function.md):** Deploy your application to Azure Functions for scalable cloud hosting.
 - **[Application Commands](../services/application-commands/introduction.md):** Learn how to make complex commands with parameters and subcommands with ease (HTTP Interactions only).
-- **[Component Interactions](../services/component-interactions/introduction.md):** Make your bot interactive with buttons, select menus, and other components easily (HTTP Interactions only).
+- **[Component Interactions](../services/component-interactions/introduction.md):** Create interactive experiences with buttons, select menus, and other components easily (HTTP Interactions only).